BrianChuquirunaLeon/BrianChuquirunaLeon/README.md

-## Hey Brian Chuquiruna is here! 👨‍💻✌️
+## Hey!
+Brian Chuquiruna is here 👨‍💻✌️
 I'm a computer science engineer who loves creating new things and learn something new everyday.

 ### Projects 🦾🚀